 May 1968 was the greatest revolutionary general strike in history.
+This mighty movement took place at the height of the post-war economic upswing in capitalism.
 Then, as now, the bourgeois and their apologists were congratulating themselves that revolutions and class struggle were things of the past.
-It took most of the Left completely by surprise, because, they had all written off the European working class as a revolutionary force.
+Then came the French events of 1968, which seemed to drop like a thunderbolt from a clear blue sky.
+They took most of the Left completely by surprise, because, they had all written off the European working class as a revolutionary force.

 The winds of revolution are once again blowing over the African continent.
 From Burkina Faso to South Africa, from Burundi to Nigeria, we have seen a radicalisation of the workers and the youth and the rise of mass movements that have challenged corrupt capitalist regimes in one country after another.